intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

-* `value': The threshold value to compare with.
+* `value`: The threshold value to compare with.
 Default is 1e-6.
-* 'input_shape': A shape tuple, not including batch.
+* `inputShape`: A shape tuple, not including batch.

 **Scala example:**
 ```scala